robamu-org/tmtccmd/docs/introduction.rst

 	:align: center

 The first way assumes that the OBSW can be run on a host computer and starts a TPC/IP server internally.
-The TMTC commander can then be used to sent telecommands via the TCP/IP interface.
+The TMTC commander can then be used to send telecommands via the TCP/IP interface.
 The second way assumes that the OBSW is run on an external microcontroller.
 Here, the serial interface is used to send telecommands.
+Other ways like sending TMTCs via Ethernet to a microcontroller running a TCP/IP server are possible as well.

 .. _`SOURCE`: https://www.ksat-stuttgart.de/en/our-missions/source/